pantheon-systems/documentation/source/content/localdev.md

 ### Can WordPress Site Networks be developed through Localdev?

-At this time, WordPress Site Networks (also known as WordPress Multisite) development is not supported through Localdev.
+At this time, WordPress Site Network (also known as WordPress Multisite) development is not supported through Localdev.

 ### Contact Support / File an Issue